How to Prune Clematis

 Here are some hints.

-Group 3 The third group are the late flowering Clematis.
+Group 3 The third group is the late flowering Clematis.
 These are a bit confusing because some Clematis in this group have large flowers such as 'Jackmanii', (illustrated above) and others can have small flowers such as C. viticella.
 Although the flowers sizes are different, they are all distinguishable by the fact that all flower late in the season and are known as "Group 3"

 If you make a note when in the year your Clematis flowers you can make a judgement on how to prune it.

-Early spring flowering are group 1; summer flowering group 2 and late summer flowering group 3.
+Early spring flowering is group 1; summer flowering group 2 and late summer flowering group 3.
 This is a broad brush approach as the only fail-safe way is to identify the precise variety of Clematis, and then to check to which pruning group to which it belongs.
 Since there are hundreds of types of clematis and new ones being bred all the time, identification this way is not always easy.

 Now you know which Clematis or pruning group it is - what to do next ?